-To give effect to the above directives repairs and maintenance was budgeted at 3% above CPI over the 2014/15 MTREF.

-The graph below shows the increasing expenditure trend on repairs and maintenance from 2012/13 and projected to 2016/17.
+In this regard, repairs and maintenance was budgeted at 3% above CPI over the MTREF.
+The following graph shows the increasing expenditure trend on repairs and maintenance from 2011/12 and projected to 2015/16.

-Figure 5: Repairs and Maintenance expenditure trends
+Figure 7.5: Repairs and maintenance expenditure trends